 Bear with me for a moment, I'll get to the point while wandering around it for awhile.

 One thing that's not yet being talked about in relation to the COVID-19 virus is something very fundamental and important.
-I'll bet that when all is said and done, the GDP (gross domestic product) shrinks less than the job force still employed.
+I'll bet that when all is said and done, the GDP (gross domestic product) shrinks less than the job force still employed [this prediction was supported by data when the pandemic cleared].
 The reason?
-Businesses are going to use this crisis to jettison their least productive workers.
+Businesses used the crisis to jettison their least productive workers.
 To put it bluntly: can you stay in business and be profitable with 10% less sales but 20% fewer workers?
-I'll bet at lot of businesses say yes to that.
+A lot of businesses said yes to that.

 What's that have to do with photography?